wpify/scoper/README.md

 }
 ```

+5. Option `autorun` defaults to `true` so that scoping is run automatically upon composer `update` or `install` command.
+   That is not what you want in all cases, so you can set it `false` if you need.
+   To start prefixing manually, you need to add for example the line `"wpify-scoper": "wpify-scoper"` to the "scripts" section of your composer.json.
+   You then run the script with the command `composer wpify-scoper install` or `composer wpify-scoper update`.

-4. Scoped dependencies will be in `deps` folder of your project.
+6. Scoped dependencies will be in `deps` folder of your project.
 You must include the scoped autoload alongside with the
    composer autoloader.

-5. After that, you can use your dependencies with the namespace.
+7. After that, you can use your dependencies with the namespace.

 **Example PHP file:**